jbernalvallejo/aws-serverless-books-api-sample/README.md

 ## Requirements

-* Node.js 12 or above
+* Node.js 16
-* npm 6 or above
+* npm 8.19
-* [AWS SAM CLI 0.40.0](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+* [AWS SAM CLI 1.61.0](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 It requires you to set AWS credentials so that it can make calls to AWS services on your behalf.
 * Set the AWS region you want to deploy this application to.
 You can do so through `aws configure` or `AWS_DEFAULT_REGION` environment variable.

 ## Project Structure